Welcome Pickups Tour from Barcelona to Girona

 The total duration of a Barcelona to Girona day trip is 7 hours.
 Whilst there are these recommended stops, your tour is customisable so you can include or remove stops as you wish.
 Just inform the driver before you set off, if there is anywhere else you wish to visit.
-The tour is available from a single traveler to a group of up to 13 people.
+The tour is available from a single traveller to a group of up to 8 people.

 Welcome Pickups Tour Photos from Girona